weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 weave launch
 ~~~

 Next set up your environment to use Weave's Docker API Proxy.
-The Docker API Proxy allows you to use standard Docker commands, and also enables Weave Net to attach containers to the network and them IP addresses.
-An alternative way to attach containers to the Weave network is by using the Docker Plugin.
-In this tutorial, you will be using the Weave Docker API Proxy.
+The Docker API Proxy allows you to use standard Docker commands, and enables you to attach containers to the Weave network and assign them IP addresses.
+An alternative way to attach containers to the Weave network is by using the Docker Plugin (for Docker >= 1.9).
+In this tutorial, you will be using the Weave Docker API Proxy to attach containers.

+To set up the environment for the Weave Docker API Proxy:

 ~~~bash
 eval "$(weave env)"
 ~~~

-Check to see that all of the components of the Weave network are running:
+Check to see that Weave Net is running:

 ~~~bash
 weave status